-- G 3.3.5 The trespass risk assessment boundary helps identify relevant parties.
-As a minimum, it is good practice to involve representatives from the following organisations who operate within the boundary of the risk assessment:

-- a) Infrastructure managers (network); and

-- b) Infrastructure managers (stations).

-- G 3.3.6 Other relevant stakeholders that can contribute to and support the risk assessment include: - a) Managing organisations of depots or sidings within or bordering the area; - b) The British Transport Police; - c) Local security patrol representatives or contractors; - d) Infrastructure contractors; - e) External stakeholders.
-For example, key railway neighbours, such as the headteacher of a school that borders the railway boundary, where the school children have been identified as a high-risk trespass group; - f) Transport operators who run services within the boundary area; - g) Other representatives from infrastructure managers or transport operators with useful knowledge.
-For example, level crossing managers, off-track maintenance teams (with knowledge of boundary fences), control centres and route crime teams; and - h) Distribution Network Operators, in locations where power is provided for the railway.
+- G 3.3.5 The trespass risk assessment boundary helps identify relavant parties.
+As a minimum, it is good practice to involve representatives from the following organisations who operate within the boundary of the risk assessment: - a) Infrastructure managers; - b) Station Facility Owners (SFOs); and - c) Train and freight operators who run services within the boundary area. - G 3.3.6 Other relevant stakeholders that can contribute to and support the risk assessment include: - a) The British Transport Police; - b) Local security patrol representatives or contractors; - c) Infrastructure contractors; - d) External stakeholders.
+For example, key railway neighbours, such as the headteacher of a school that borders the railway boundary, where the school children have been identified as a high-risk trespass group; - e) Transport operators who manage stations, depots or sidings within or bordering the area;

+- f) Level crossing managers; and - g) Distribution Network Operators, in locations where power is provided for the railway.
 For example, where substations or similar facilities are within the boundaries of the assessment.